North of Flagstaff Medical Center and in Sedona

 filler@godaddy.com

 Take a peak at your armpit in the mirror.
 Does it have a distinctive concave shape or does it kind of stay at a similar depth as your arm and torso?
 If it isn't making a "pit" then it is a good sign that your lymphatic system is backed up.
-The armpit (or puff) region is filled with a good portion of your lymph nodes and is a common place for congestions to accumulate.
+The armpit (or puff) region is filled with a good portion of your lymph nodes and is a common place for congestion to accumulate.

-Other signs of a sluggish lymphatic system can include but are not limited to: colds, flu and sinus problems, edema and excess water retention, heart disease, fibrocystic and tender breast, cellulite, enlarged prostate and cancer, puffy eyes, fatigue, excess weight, cellulite, swelling, cancer, arthritic joints, swollen glands, pain, autoimmune disease, fibromyalgia, muscle stiffness, headaches, allergies, GI disturbances, anemia, flu, hypertension, dizziness, nasal/throat congestion, and much more.
+Other signs of a sluggish lymphatic system can include but are not limited to: colds, flu and sinus problems, edema and excess water retention, heart disease, fibrocystic and tender breasts, cellulite, enlarged prostate and cancer, puffy eyes, fatigue, excess weight, cellulite, swelling, cancer, arthritic joints, swollen glands, pain, autoimmune disease, fibromyalgia, muscle stiffness, headaches, allergies, GI disturbances, anemia, flu, hypertension, dizziness, nasal/throat congestion, and much more.

 Detoxification is the process of removing toxic substances from the body.
 The human body has systems in place to naturally detoxify toxins we are exposed to on a regular basis.
 Certain organs facilitate taking toxins from the bloodstream and excreting them in feces, urine, sweat and blood if female and still menstruating.
 However, when our body is exposed to too many toxins, it gets overwhelmed and doesn’t operate as efficiently at detoxing.
 Essentially it is your cells pushing out toxins which can lead to flu like symptoms and make us feel worse.
 This is why drainage is so important before, during and after any kind of a detoxification of the body.

 Drainage is the gentle practice of opening up the pathways of the elimination organs so that all the toxins have somewhere to drain into and then ultimately out of the body.
 If not, toxins are recirculated throughout the body and contributes to us feeling worse (commonly called herxing or the flu like symptoms) and possibly making our situation worse.
 When we detox it should be a slow process and it shouldn't make us feel sick like most people have come to think.
-Starting with the lymphatic system is critical to opening the drainage pathways and doing things like sweating, hydrating, or taking supplements to support the liver or kidneys they rid the body of toxins.
-So exercising, eating fiber rich foods, drinking water with electrolytes, and sauna sessions will all assist the body in naturally opening these pathways.
+Starting with the lymphatic system is critical to opening the drainage pathways and doing things like sweating, hydrating, or taking supplements to support the liver or kidneys as they rid the body of toxins.
+Exercising, eating fiber rich foods, drinking water with electrolytes, and sauna sessions will all assist the body in naturally opening these pathways.

 Movement/Rebounding